hosseinnarimanirad/MaptorSamples/README.md

 4. Build and run the application

 ## 🛠️ Building Your Own Map Application
-1. Project Setup
+### 📍Project Setup

-Create a new WPF project targeting .NET 8 or higher.
+1. Create a new WPF project targeting .NET 8 or higher.

 2. Install Required Packages
 ```bash